fengwang/matrix/ReadMe.md

 ```

 A typical use of LU Decomposition is to solve an equation in the form of `Ax=b`,
-this is done by calling `auto const& x = feng::lu_solver(A,b)`, and, again, the returned value is a Maybe monad,
+this is done by calling `auto const& x = feng::lu_solver(A,b)`, and, again, the returned value is a Maybe monad, `std::optional<matrix> lu_solver( matrix const&, matrix const& )`,
-we need to check its value before using it.
+therefore we need to check its value before using it.

 ```cpp